MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 ## Abstract

-Intent detection and slot filling are essential tasks for natural language understanding.
-Deep neural models have shown remarkable performance in these tasks but require large amounts of training data, which is often unavailable in low-resource languages.
-In this study, we leverage pre-trained language models, specifically Multilingual BERT (mBERT) and XLM-RoBERTa, in various cross-lingual and monolingual scenarios.
-We translate a portion of the ATIS dataset into Persian to evaluate our proposed models and repeat experiments on the MASSIVE dataset to increase our results’ reliability.
-Results indicate significant improvements in cross-lingual scenarios over monolingual ones.
+> > Intent classification and slot filling are two necessary tasks for natural language understanding.
+Deep neural models have already shown great ability facing sequence labeling and sentence classification tasks, but they require a large amount of training data to achieve accurate results.
+However, in many low-resource languages creating accurate training data is problematic.
+Consequently, in most of the language processing tasks low-resource languages have significantly lower accuracy than rich-resource languages, Hence, training models in low-resource languages with data from a richer-resource language can be advantageous.
+To solve this problem, in this paper, we used pre-trained language models, namely Multilingual BERT (mBERT) and XLM-RoBERTa, in different cross-lingual and monolingual scenarios.
+To evaluate our proposed model, we translated a small part of the ATIS dataset into Persian.
+Furthermore, we repeated the experiments on the MASSIVE dataset to increase our results’ reliability.
+Experimental results on both datasets show that the cross-lingual scenarios significantly outperform monolinguals ones.

 ## Persian ATIS Dataset